carsoncole/scout-popcorn/README.md

 # Scout Corn Cub for Popcorn Fundraising

-Corn Cub is for managing and for promoting involvement in a Scout popcorn fundraiser.
+Corn Cub is a multi-Scout Unit or single Unit application for managing and for promoting involvement in a Scout popcorn fundraiser.

 For **Scouts**, they can track their progress, prizes they might have earned, and manage orders and deliveries.